jeliozver/Fantasy-Tour-de-France-SPA/README.md

 * [JSONWebToken](https://jwt.io) - Used for authorization
 * [ReactJS](https://reactjs.org) - A JavaScript library for building user interfaces

-The goal of this project is to show the core concepts of building SPA with ExpressJS and ReactJS.
+The goal of this project is to show the core concepts of building SPA with ReactJS.
 In this project I've used:

-* React Regular Components
+* React Hooks (They let you use state and other React features without writing a class)
 * React Higher Order Components
-* React Stateless Functional Components where no state is needed
+* React Functional Components
 * React Router for routing
-* Request, Auth, CRUD and helper services in attempt to abstract some of the functions, making them reusable
+* Request, Auth, CRUD and Helper services in attempt to abstract some of the functionality

 ### Installation